SSH Brute Force

 -V |

-Verbose output, prints each attempt |
+Verbose: print each username/password attempt |

 -f |

-Stop after the first valid credential is found |
+Stop as soon as the first valid credential is found |

 Username Mode